-{\bf D-Norm.} A D-Norm transform obtains a 1-bit $\digamma$ from a block of $m$, $n$-bit raw fingerprint vectors.
-We define the probability that a given block will meet the selection criterion ($|~h - l ~|\ge \theta$) in \eqref{eqn:d-norm-selection} as $P_{\rm DNorm}^{\rm select}$ (recall that we refer to the lowest $\ell 1$-Norm as $l$, and the highest $\ell 1$-Norm as $h$, out of all $m$ groups within a block).
-The direct derivation of $P_{\rm DNorm}^{\rm select}$ is non-trivial, we instead solve it through a different but equivalent problem and deffer the details to \textbf{Appendix~\ref{app:DnormEf}}.
-We formulate the extraction efficiency of D-Norm as: Here, the term of $\frac{1}{n\times m}$ expresses $n\times m$ raw bits producing a single $\digamma$ bit, while the $1024\times 8$ constant facilities expressing the result in terms of bits/KiB of memory.
-Given the complexity of formulating ${\eta}_{\rm DNorm}$, the fitness of the formalized expression is further validated through running extensive numerical experiments (defined in Section~\ref{Sec:validation}) with results detailed in Fig.~\ref{fig:DHWn32} in {\bf Appendix}.
+{\bf D-Norm Extraction Efficiency.~}A D-Norm transform obtains a 1-bit $\digamma$ from a block of $m$, $n$-bit raw fingerprint vectors.
+We define the probability that a given block will meet the selection criterion ($|~h - l ~|\ge \theta$) in equation~\eqref{eqn:d-norm-selection} as $P_{\rm DNorm}^{\rm select}$ (recall that we refer to the lowest $\ell 1$-Norm as $l$, and the highest $\ell 1$-Norm as $h$, out of all $m$ groups within a block).
+The direct derivation of $P_{\rm DNorm}^{\rm select}$ is non-trivial.
+Instead, we use a different but equivalent problem and defer the details to \textbf{Appendix~\ref{app:DnormEf}}.
+We formulate the extraction efficiency of D-Norm as:

+Here, the term of $\frac{1}{n\times m}$ expresses $n\times m$ raw bits producing a single $\digamma$ bit, while the $1024\times 8$ constant facilities express the result in terms of bits/KiB of memory.
+Given the complexity of formulating ${\eta}_{\rm DNorm}$, the fitness of the formalized expression is further validated through running extensive numerical experiments (defined in Section~\ref{Sec:validation}), with the results detailed in Fig.~\ref{fig:DHWn32} in {\bf Appendix}.